ucsf-wynton/wynton-website-hpc/docs/hpc/software/rocky-8-linux.md

   `python2`.
 On CentOS 7, `python` corresponded to `python2`.
 Python
   3.6 is available via `python3.6`, Python 3.8 via `python3.8`, and
   Python 3.11 via `python3.11`.
+  - If you get errors like `/opt/rh/rh-python38/root/usr/bin/python3: bad interpreter: No such file or directory` when you run a Python based software, then you need to reinstall that software tool.

 * [MPI] : OpenMPI is available via the built-in module `mpi`.
 On Rocky 8, the default, and only available version is OpenMPI 4.1, which you